kevindo0720/cse15l-lab-reports/lab1.md

 I created a new directory called CSE15L using  `mkdir`.
 I then used pwd to print out the current directory after I `cd ` into CSE15L.
 I then used `ls ` to print all all directories but it prints nothing because there is nothing in CSE15L, but then, when I used `cd ..` to move out into the parent directory and used `ls ` there, 2 directories printed out as expected.

-Sometimes, when you are trying to `cd` into a path/directory, you will see an error message just because that path/directory doesn't exist within the current path/directory.
+Sometimes, when you are trying to `cd` into a path/directory, you will see an error message probably because that path/directory doesn't exist within the current path/directory.